-This is one of two second level courses in the Teaching Professions Academy Program.
-Students will research the historical perspectives and theories of education used in the forming of their own personal educational philosophy.
-Students will assess legal, ethical, and organizational issues.
-Additionally, students will assess developmentally appropriate practices and identify challenging issues associated with teaching children with diverse needs.
-In this course, students will receive instruction and support as they develop the capstone portfolio project.
+This is one of two senior-level courses in the Teaching Professions Academy Program.
+Students will research the historical perspectives and theories of education used in the formation of their personal educational philosophy.
+They will assess legal, ethical, and organizational issues and evaluate developmentally appropriate practices.
+Students will also address challenging issues associated with teaching children with diverse needs.
+In this course, students will receive instruction and support as they develop their capstone portfolio project.
 Career planning, professional guidelines, and ethical practices will also be emphasized.
 Students will be enrolled in the school's chapter of Educators Rising.
+Additionally, students will have the option to take this course for College Credit Plus (CCP) through Sinclair University.
+By completing the course, students would be eligible to earn 3 semester hours for the Introduction to Education class.

-TEACHING PROFESSIONS ACADEMY 4: CAPSTONE INTERNSHIP
+TEACHING PROFESSIONS ACADEMY 4: CAPSTONE INTERNSHIP\